RobRendell/gTove/README.md

 * Change rubberBandGroup context to a set of functions to modify selected, rather than a mutable object.
 * Disable "Pick all selected" if none of them can be picked.
 * "Select all here" button/control-A on file browser.
+* Some way to change aspect ratio of standee minis, for things proportioned differently to a humanoid.
+* Add some way for GMs for force-zoom player cameras to their ping?
+* Allow people to set custom avatar images (overrides their google avatar in the "who's connected" menu and in pings)
 * Audio file support.
 File browser of audio clips which can be uploaded, configured, picked to add to the tabletop.
 On the tabletop, have an openable panel for the GM, shows all added audio clips with controls: play/pause, stop, volume control, mute/unmute(?), remove from tabletop.
 Configuration in file browser could include setting the clip name,